History | Guidelines

 - Demonstrated and active support and infrastructure available from the University academic area interested in hosting the Fellow

-- Quality of the proposed creative work program and its potential for visibility and engagement with the University community.
+- Quality of the proposed creative work program and its potential for visibility and engagement with the University community, including coursework and PhD students and members of the broader community

 - Feasibility of the program.